mnz1988/stable-diffusion-guide/README.md

 ![Top](images/top.png)

 Here you can select your checkpoint and VAE.
 We will go over what these are and how you can get some.
-The collab has additional settings here too, you should ignore them for now.
+The colab has additional settings here too, you should ignore them for now.

 1. **Models** <a name="model"></a>[▲](#index)